astroufsc/chimera-xephem/README.rst

 ::

     controllers:
-        type: XEphem
+      - type: XEphem
         name: xe
+        telescope: /FakeTelescope/fake  # Not needed if you have only one telescope configured.
+Optional.
         fifo_dir: /usr/local/share/xephem/fifos  # Usually the path to the fifo_dir is fifos in the XEphem root.
+Optional.

 Contact